Home Music Biography Physics

 Musician Biographies

-Virginia Ewing Hudson teaches cello and related subjects at Meredith College and has taught Music Appreciation at St. Augustine College.
+Virginia Ewing Hudson taught cello and related subjects at Meredith College and taught Music Appreciation at St. Augustine College.
 She co-directs youth programs for both the Chamber Orchestra of the Triangle and is director of Meredith's Live Oak Chamber Music Camp.

 Hudson has appeared as soloist with The Chamber Orchestra of the Triangle, The Raleigh Civic Symphony and The Blue Lake Festival Orchestra.
 She has performed as a chamber musician with The Mallarme and Meredith Chamber Players and is a member of the Triangle Quartet.
 Hudson has served as principal cello for The Chamber Orchestra of the Triangle, The Opera Company of NC, The Greensboro Symphony, The Raleigh Symphony, The Raleigh Civic Symphony, The Blue Lake Festival Orchestra and The International Music Program.
 She has also performed with the NC Symphony.
 Hudson has studied cello with such luminaries as Robert Marsh, Lev Aronson, Paul Olefsky and Colin Carr and chamber music with Josef Gingold and Dan Welcher.
 She has been heard on radio broadcasts, PBS, and various record labels.